Biographies of Representatives and Alternates

-Dr. Laurier has been a member of the French delegation since 2019 and is the French representative to UNSCEAR for its sixty-eighth and sixty-ninth sessions.
+Dr. Laurier has been a member of the French delegation to UNSCEAR since 2019 and is the French representative or alternate representative since 2021.

 Dr. Laurence Lebaron-Jacobs has been working at the Life Sciences Division at the French Atomic Energy Commission (CEA) since 2002.